Sage/streamlinejs/README.md

 The following packages contain API wrappers for streamline.js:

 * [streamline-fs](https://github.com/Sage/streamline-fs): wrapper for node's `fs` module.
 It fixes the `fs.exists` call and it wraps the entire API for streamline's fast mode.
-* [streamline-streams](https://github.com/Sage/streamline-streams): wraps node's stream APIs.
-Provides very simple read and write calls for node streams.
-This module is the original streaming module for streamline.
+* [streamline-streams](https://github.com/Sage/streamline-streams): historical streaming module for streamline.
 It implements the low level bits of the `ez-steams` module (see above).
-If you want a rich streaming APIs you should use `ez-streams` rather than this lower level API.
+If you want a rich streaming APIs you should use `ez-streams` instead.
 * [streamline-mongodb](https://github.com/Sage/streamline-mongodb): wrappers for [mongodb](https://github.com/mongodb/node-mongodb-native)'s native node.js driver.
 You only need this wrapper if you use the _fast_ mode.

 There are also some helper packages for [express](http://expressjs.com/):